When staff should contact the Student Immigration Service

 Restrictions on programmes

-There are certain programmes which the university cannot offer to students who need a Tier 4 visa.
+There are certain programmes which the university cannot offer to students who need a Student visa.
 This is due to requirements and restrictions set by UK Visas and Immigration (UKVI).
 These regulations also mean that there are certain programmes for which applicants may not be able to obtain a visa.

 - the mode of attendance is part-time or distance learning